MrTahfari/DiscStatus/README.md

-# Create status for your discord app
-just a simple status for your discord application

 # Config application status
 - on index.js go down to client.login type your token
 - go up on index.js, edit activity & status